traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 A Simple Use Case Using Kubernetes
 {: .subtitle }

-Using Traefik in a Kubernetes environment could be difficult to start with.
+This guide is an introduction on the use of Traefik in a Kubernetes environment.
-This Getting-Started guide shows how to run an HTTP application in Kubernetes along with Traefik as Ingress Controller.
+The objective at the end is to know how to run an application behind a Traefik reverse proxy in Kubernetes.
+The guide presents and explains the basic blocks required to start with Traefik such as Ingress Controller, Ingresses, Deployments, static and dynamic configuration.

 ## Permissions and Accesses